Skip to content

 For your company, this would be the phase where your future customer needs to become aware that they have a problem they need to fix.
 Your job is to help them realize that they have a problem and attract them back to your website or landing page to learn more and develop an interest in your company or product as the solution to this problem.

-For this stage, you will want to focus on creating an industry video or educational video.
-An industry video is a video that highlights the opportunities within your industry as a whole, while not necessarily promoting your brand.
+For this stage, you will want to focus on creating a short social ad or explainer video.
 In these videos, you’re targeting people that do not even realize they have a problem.
 You can feature stats, trends, or industry news usually meant to highlight the magnitude of a “problem” in order to attract the right customer.
+Learning the right distribution channels for finding and reaching the right prospective customer is paramount to figuring out where and what to spend.

 Act Two: Guiding Your Prospective Customers in the Consideration Stage